CLOSED FOR LABOR DAY - SEPTEMBER 1

 Every child is different, and some simply find the dental environment genuinely difficult to manage.
 The sights, sounds, and sensations of a dental office can be overwhelming, especially for very young children, those who have had a challenging dental experience in the past, or those with sensory sensitivities or special health care needs.
 Dental fear and anxiety in children is far more common than many parents realize.
 Research published in the National Institutes of Health’s National Library of Medicine found that uncooperative behavior and behavior management problems are among the most common reasons children are referred for sedation, and that the majority of children with a history of significant dental behavior challenges have received treatment under sedation at one or more prior appointments.
 For families navigating this reality, sedation dentistry is not a last resort.
 It is a thoughtful, well-established clinical tool that makes it possible for children to receive the dental care they need safely, comfortably, and without lasting fear.

 At Bay Area Kids Dentist in Sunnyvale, CA, we understand that every visit should be a positive experience, even for children who find dental care especially challenging.
-Our board-certified pediatric dentists hold certification through the American Board of Pediatric Dentistry (ABPD), the highest standard of specialized training in caring for children of all ages and behavioral profiles.
+Our board-certified pediatric dentists in Sunnyvale, CA hold certification through the American Board of Pediatric Dentistry (ABPD), the highest standard of specialized training in caring for children of all ages and behavioral profiles.
 We work closely with families to determine whether sedation is appropriate for their child, which type of sedation best fits their needs, and how to prepare for the appointment so everything goes as smoothly as possible.

 When Sedation Dentistry Makes Sense for Children